Lean Software Development Guide

 • Smarter resolution for bugs and other possible defects

-Here are the most popular approaches to lean methodology in software development for enabling consistency and building quality:
+Here are the most popular approaches to lean methodology in software development for maintaining consistency and quality:

-• Pair programming: This is a software engineering, and development concept wherein the unique experiences and skills of two developers are combined to help prevent quality concerns and anticipate obstacles early in the process.
-It banks on the idea of “two heads are better than one” to ensure higher product quality than what one dev expert could accomplish alone.
+• Pair programming: This is a software engineering and development concept wherein two developers combine their unique experiences and skills to anticipate and prevent quality concerns and obstacles early in the process.
+It banks on the idea that “two heads are better than one” to ensure higher product quality than what one dev expert could accomplish alone.

-• Test-driven development: It is essentially the opposite of the “build and then examine” approach.
-Developers outline criteria and tests for writing codes before developing and executing the codes.
-This will help ensure you meet client requirements.
+• Test-driven development (TDD): It is essentially the opposite of the “build and then examine” approach.
+In TDD, developers outline criteria and tests for writing codes before developing and executing the codes.

 • Automation: It is advisable to automate as many manual processes as possible to avoid human error.
 Automation bridges knowledge gaps and allows your team to focus more on quality assurance.